Joliette métro station is now wired!

 A mobile network is now up and running in part of the Montréal métro, featuring 3G, 4G and 4G LTE state-of-the-art mobile technologies.
 You can now browse the Web, watch videos, listen to live music, make and receive phone calls and much more, while travelling inside métro cars, tunnels and stations.

-The network’s deployment will be phased in over a five- to seven-year period, thanks to a joint 50 million dollar investment, shared equally by telecommunication providers Bell, Rogers, TELUS and Vidéotron.
+Started in 2014, the project is right on schedule, and by 2020, all of the métro’s 71 km and 68 stations should be covered, thanks to a joint 50 million dollar investment, shared equally by telecommunication providers Bell, Rogers, TELUS and Vidéotron.

 Stay in touch!

 More than ever, you can use the STM tools at your disposal to facilitate your public transit use.
 Reviewing timetables, choosing an itinerary or staying on top of service disruptions has never been this easy!

 The STM works with the service providers’ professional teams to ensure their safety on the work sites and to transport equipment in the tunnels.
 The installation work is performed in a highly secure environment and all plans comply with the métro’s design standards and criteria, in terms of architecture and engineering.